GW Law is pleased to invite applications for the Richard & Diane Cummins Legal History Research Grant for 2015.

 The Cummins Grant provides a stipend of $10,000 to support short-term historical research using Special Collections at GW's Jacob Burns Law Library, which is noted for its continental historical legal collections, especially its French collection.
 Special Collections also is distinguished by its holdings in Roman and canon law, church-state relations, international law, and its many incunabula.

 The grant is awarded to one doctoral, LL.M., or S.J.D. candidate; postdoctoral researcher; faculty member; or independent scholar.
 The successful candidate may come from a variety of disciplines including, but not limited to, law, history, religion, philosophy, or bibliography.
+Past recipients of the Cummins Grant include:

 Potential grant candidates residing more than 100 miles from Washington, DC, whose projects require onsite consultation of materials in Special Collections, are eligible.